ziad-elmalki/ai4chem/README.md

         <img src="https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg" alt="Contributor Covenant"/></a>
 </p>

-This is a repo for the Artificial Intelligence for Chemistry class
+This is a repo for the Artificial Intelligence for Chemistry class, This is a test

 ## 💪 Getting Started